Posted by IKO Community Management on February 14, 2019 at 9:00 AM

-The snow and cold temperatures have our furry friends, like rats, mice, and squirrels, looking for food and shelter.
-These rodents can carry diseases and various types of bacteria and create havoc behind your walls, in your garage, and below your basement.
+Snow and cold temperatures leave rodents — like rats, mice, and squirrels — looking for food and shelter.
+These rodents can carry diseases and bacteria, and they create havoc in and around your home.

-IKO Community Management has some tips to prevent these critters from setting up permanent residence at your home during the winter months:
+IKO Community Management has tips to prevent rodents from invading your home during the winter.

-- Dispose of Garbage Properly.
-Keep the garbage can lids on tight.
+Dispose of garbage.
+When on the sidewalk, garbage can lids should be on tight.
 Rodents are scavengers and look for any food source.
-If your cans are secure, these pesky critters are more likely to move on to an easier source of food.
+If the garbage cans are secure, rodents are more likely to move onto an easier source of food.

-- Do Not Feed Wild Animals, as it attracts them to your home.
-Bring your pets dishes in at night.
-Pet food should be kept in metal containers with tight lids and should not be left in an outdoor food bowl for more than an hour.
+Don't feed wild animals, as it attracts them to your home.
+Bring your pets' dishes in at night.
+Pet food should be in metal containers with tight lids and shouldn't be in an outdoor food bowl for more than an hour.

-- Trim Trees and Shrubbery.
-Keep the property around your house clean of leaves, twigs and debris.
-Rodents find this a perfect way to build winter homes while using your home as a shelter.
+Trim trees and shrubs.
+Keep your front yard clear of leaves, twigs, and debris.
+Rodents use natural debris to build winter homes near your home.
 If you have firewood, store it at least 20 feet from your home and about 5 inches off the ground.

-- Check indoor pantries and cabinets for small holes.
+Check indoor pantries and cabinets for small holes.
 Keep food in sealed plastic bags.
-For fruit and vegetables, try keeping them in bowls on your counter.
-Most rodents do not like open spaces and tend to search for food in non-traffic areas.
-General housekeeping, like a crumb-free home, will discourage small rodents, bugs, and ants from finding your home a smorgasbord.
+For fruit and vegetables, keep them in sealed bowls on your counter.
+Most rodents don't like open spaces and tend to search for food in non-traffic areas.
+General housekeeping, like a crumb-free home, discourages rodents, bugs, and ants from using your kitchen as a buffet.

-- Keep the basement, attic, and crawl spaces well ventilated and dry.
-Storage of extra blankets, towels, or rugs should be kept in containers or sealed bags.
+Keep the basement, attic, and crawl spaces well ventilated and dry.
+Storage of blankets, towels, or rugs should be in containers or sealed bags.

-IKO Community Management wants to remind you to spend a few extra minutes on general housekeeping and outdoor maintenance to make a difference in preventing pesky rodents from making your home, their new home.
+Spend extra time on general housekeeping and outdoor maintenance to prevent pesky rodents from destroying your home.